Bioburden Test for Medical Device

 ISO 11737-1 specifies the requirement and provides guidance for the enumeration and microbial characterization of the population of viable microorganism on medical devices.

-It also describes the validation of the bioburden method emphasizing on the extraction efficiency (correction factor determination) either by repetitive extraction or inoculation procedures can also be found in this document.
+In addition, the validation of the bioburden method emphasizing on the extraction efficiency (correction factor determination) either by repetitive extraction or inoculation procedures can also be found in this document.

 The procedure for bioburden test using the membrane filtration method is as follows: